1800 898 220

 Blended gas, comprising natural gas and hydrogen, is already being used safely around the world in homes and businesses.
 Customers should not notice any difference in the quality, safety or reliability in gas, nor should there be any noticeable difference in flame colour or gas smell.

 We are subject to regulation by government bodies, which are designed to ensure our commitment to safety, reliability and service continues.
 We will have all necessary approvals in place before production begins.

 Hydrogen, like other fuels, is flammable and this is a key reason it can provide us with energy.
 It also means we need to treat hydrogen and blended gas with respect, as we do natural gas, electricity, petrol and other energy carriers.

-Blending up to 10% renewable hydrogen won’t change the approach to safety that is currently in place.
-The blended renewable gas will still retain the distinctive natural gas smell that allows you to detect any leak.
+Blending up to 10% renewable hydrogen (by volume) won’t change the approach to safety that is currently in place.
+The blended gas will still retain the distinctive natural gas smell that allows you to detect any leak.

 If you ever smell gas in the street or on your property before or from your gas meter you should call our Leaks and Emergency Services on 1800 GAS LEAK (1800 427 532) to locate and repair the leak.

 If you think the leak is after the meter on a section of pipe work connecting your appliances, or on the appliance itself, you should contact a licensed gas fitter to fix the problem.
 Remember, any person undertaking work involving gas must be appropriately licensed.